Single Dental Implant Plano, TX

 Dental Implants For Missing Teeth in plano, texas

-Your dentist and Dr. Dean will need to coordinate a comprehensive dental exam of your oral health, as well as go over your medical history to be sure that a dental implant will succeed for your needs.
+Your dentist and Dr. Dean will need to coordinate a comprehensive dental exam of your oral health and go over your medical history to ensure that a dental implant will succeed for your needs.

-After Dr. Dean has determined that you are a good candidate, he will build a detailed treatment plan and go over it with you.
-This very personalized treatment plan is the most important part of the process and must be laid out in advance.
-This is what your dentist and specialists will reference to make sure you are getting the right care necessary to make your implant successful.
+After Dr. Dean has determined you are a good candidate, he will build and review a detailed treatment plan with you.
+This personalized treatment plan is the most important part of the process and must be laid out in advance.
+Your dentist and specialists will reference it to ensure that you get the necessary care to make your implant successful.

 The next step is the oral surgery phase.
-Surgical implantation will be conducted in our periodontist office.
+We conduct the surgical implantation in our periodontist office.
 A titanium post is surgically implanted into your jawbone to replace the missing root structure.
-We will make sure that the procedure is safe and comfortable for every patient.
+We will ensure the procedure is safe and comfortable for every patient.

-Over a 3-6 month period, the titanium post will fuse with the natural bone helping it to support the structure of the jaw and to provide a secure base for the attachment of a dental restoration.
+Over 3-6 months, the titanium post will fuse with the natural bone, helping it support the jaw’s structure and provide a secure base for a dental restoration.

 Once Dr. Dean has cleared you and your implant post has successfully fused with your jaw bone, you will return to your general dentist to have the dental restoration attached.
-The dental crown will be custom designed to aesthetically fit your smile.
+We custom-design the dental crown to aesthetically fit your smile.

 Single Dental Implant FAQs